Tom Copeland

 R v RA, Manchester Crown Court (2021)

-Money laundering: Led by Lucie Wibberley in a case involving money laundering in excess of £2million connected to a drugs conspiracy (class A).
-This was one of the first prosecutions relying on “Encrochat” evidence in the UK.
+Money laundering: Led by Lucie Wibberley in a case involving money laundering exceeding £2 million, linked to a Class A drugs conspiracy.
+This was one of the first prosecutions in the UK to rely on ‘EncroChat’ evidence.

 R v LK, Croydon Crown Court (2017)

-Immigration fraud: Led junior my Marguerite Russell during a six-week trial.
-The defendant was accused of leading a criminal gang arranging sham marriages between Lithuanian women and Non-EEA nationals.
+Immigration fraud: Led by Marguerite Russell during a six-week trial.
+The defendant was accused of leading a criminal gang that arranged sham marriages between Lithuanian women and non-EEA nationals.

 Protest